-- 1. Minutes and record of action items shall be kept of all health and safety committee meetings. - 2.
-Action column with target dates and responsible person shall be clearly visible on the minutes and shall be completed during the meeting. - 3.
+- Action column with target dates and responsible person shall be clearly visible on the minutes and shall be completed during the meeting. - 3.
 Statutory health and safety committee meeting minutes and record of action items shall be kept for the duration of the project or a minimum period of three years. - 4.
 Non-statutory health and safety committee meeting minutes shall be kept for the duration of the project or a minimum period of 12 months. - 5.
 All other meeting minutes where OHS is on the agenda, shall be kept for a minimum period of 12 months. - 6.
 The original copy of the minutes and record of the action items must be signed by the chairperson. - 7.
 The relevant project manager and Main contractor shall endorse the relevant minutes with his/her recommendations and return the minutes to the relevant contractors chairperson within 14 calendar days of the meeting.

-3.18 TOOL BOX TALKS / DAILY TEAM TALKS / PRE JOB MEETINGS
+3.20 TOOL BOX TALKS / DAILY TEAM TALKS / PRE JOB MEETINGS

 - 1. A meeting must be held prior to the commencement of the day's work with all relevant personnel associated with the work task in attendance.
-The job, relevant procedures, associated hazards, safety measures, i.e. the task risk assessments shall be discussed.
+The job, relevant procedures, associated hazards, safety measures, i.e., the task risk assessments shall be discussed.
 Each employee who attends the briefing shall sign an attendance list of that pre-job brief form undertaking that they have an understanding of the tasks, risks and control measures required. - 2.
 Where possible, tool box talks can be included in the pre-job brief meetings.
 If this does not occur, then weekly tool box talks must be conducted.
 The toolbox talk topics will be based on OHS issues pertaining to the project site.
 The topic and the contents shall be in writing.
 Attendance registers with the topic listed shall be kept.

-3.19 OHS TRAINING
+3.21 OHS TRAINING

 - 1. The Main contractor, when making a bid for this project shall provide a breakdown list of the OHS training requirements and the costing of such requirements.
-Similarly, appointed contractor must provide the same requirements when bidding with the Main contractor. - The scope of training includes but is not limited to the type of work being performed and the relevant procedures.
+Similarly, appointed contractor must provide the same requirements when bidding with the Main contractor. - 2.
+The scope of training includes but is not limited to the type of work being performed and the relevant procedures.
 Additional to the requirements, will be that the Main contractor and appointed contractors must have the appropriate qualifications, certificates and employees should always be under competent supervision. - 3.
 Where legislative and Eskom recommended appointments are made, the relevant training shall be given to those appointees prior to the acceptance of those appointments. - 4.
-When there is an amendment to the Acts and/or to the regulations, OHS specification and OHS plan, all affected staff shall undergo the applicable refresher training.
+When there is an amendment to the Acts and/or to the regulations, OHS specification and OHS plan, all affected staff shall undergo the applicable refresher training. - 5.
+Appropriate time must be set aside for training (induction and other) of all employees. - 6.
+Records of all training and qualifications of all contractor employees must be kept on the OHS file.